Table of Contents

 7.6.1.4.
 Coaches/players may not use voice enhancing devices such as but not limited to megaphones, radios, etc.

 7.6.1.5.
-Coaches are limited to their team’s side of the field and may
+Coaches are limited to their team’s side of the field and may not cross the centerline into the opposing team’s area.

 7.6.1.6.
 Teams may only have 1 coach on the sidelines at any given time.

 7.6.2.
 Teams designate 5 of their rostered players to compete in each match.
+These can change between matches, but not between rounds in a match.
+See section 7.1.2.4 for exceptions.

 7.6.3.
-Teams will be randomly assigned a starting side at the beginning of
+Teams will be randomly assigned a starting side at the beginning of each match.

 7.6.4.
 Teams will switch sides after the 1st round.